-International students are restricted in the amount of online (cloud based) study they can do.
+As an international student, you are restricted in the amount of online study you can undertake.
 The following is very important information.

-A registered provider may not allow an onshore international student to do more than one third (or equivalent) of their total course by online and/or off campus study.
+A registered provider may not allow an onshore international student to do more than one third (or equivalent) of their total course by online study.

 Volume of allowable online or distance learning